GroundhogLighting/emp_core/README.md

 - Doxyfile : The file used by Doxygen to generate the developer's documentation
 - .gitmodules / .gitignore : Files used by Git version managing
 - tests : Directory with automated tests (uses [Google Tests](https://github.com/google/googletest))
-- standardscripts : Directory with standard scripts used as example and shipped with Glare for performing common tasks
+- standardscripts : Directory with standard scripts used as example and shipped with Emp for performing common tasks
-- src : The main directory with Glare's actual code
+- src : The main directory with Emp's actual code
 - prereleasescripts : lua scripts that are called by 'make.lua'
 - premakescripts : lua scripts called before premake is called.
 - guides : Directory with developer guidelines and specifications.
 They get documented in the developer-doc
 - googletest : Fork to [Google Tests](https://github.com/google/googletest), used for
 compiling and running tests.
-- glare-doc : The user documentation (i.e. API reference, standard script reference, tutorials, etc.).
+- Emp-doc : The user documentation (i.e. API reference, standard script reference, tutorials, etc.).
-It is synced with the (Gitbook doc)[https://www.gitbook.com/book/groundhoglighting/glare-doc/welcome]
+It is synced with the (Gitbook doc)[https://www.gitbook.com/book/groundhoglighting/Emp-doc/welcome]
 - developer-doc : The developer documentation generated with Doxygen
 - 3rdparty : Directory with external dependencies

 ## Building

-Glare is intended to be cross-platform, thus we are using an automatic building tool.
-As Lua is the languange chosen to accompany C++ within Glare, it was natural to use premake5 (which is based on Lua) as such tool.
+Emp is intended to be cross-platform, thus we are using an automatic building tool.
+As Lua is the languange chosen to accompany C++ within Emp, it was natural to use premake5 (which is based on Lua) as such tool.

-Glare is built using the simplest premake command... as mentioned in [Lua's documentation](https://github.com/premake/premake-core/wiki/Using-Premake):
+Emp is built using the simplest premake command... as mentioned in [Lua's documentation](https://github.com/premake/premake-core/wiki/Using-Premake):

 > The simplest Premake command is:
 >